golang-module/dongle/README.md

 - [x] Encoding and decoding by Base16
 - [x] Encoding and decoding by Base32
 - [x] Encoding and decoding by Base58
-- [ ] Encoding and decoding by Base62
+- [x] Encoding and decoding by Base62
 - [x] Encoding and decoding by Base64
 - [x] Encoding and decoding by Base64URL
 - [x] Encoding and decoding by SafeURL
 - [x] Encoding and decoding by Base85
-- [ ] Encoding and decoding by Base91
+- [x] Encoding and decoding by Base91
-- [ ] Encoding and decoding by Base92
-- [ ] Encoding and decoding by Base100
+- [x] Encoding and decoding by Base100
 - [x] Encryption by Md4
 - [x] Encryption by Hmac-md4
 - [x] Encryption by Md5